 The Psychiatric services provided by Dakota Family Services include:

 A general psychiatric evaluation is performed by our psychiatrist or nurse practitioner.
-This evaluation aims to determine if a person has a mental illness.
-The clinician will obtain the necessary information by asking specific questions that may be answered orally or in writing.
-The clinician will review the person’s medical history and may order lab tests.
-The evaluation may also involve meetings with the person’s family members.
+This evaluation aims to determine if you have a mental illness.
+The clinician will obtain the necessary information by asking specific questions you may answer orally or in writing.
+They will review your medical history and may order lab tests.
+The evaluation may also involve meetings with family members.
 This assessment provides a diagnosis and individualized treatment plan that meets your goals.

 Psychiatric medications can stabilize your condition and improve symptoms enough for therapy to be effective.
 Our clinicians use a variety of factors to ensure you receive the right medication to improve your life, including psychiatric evaluation, ongoing assessment, and in some cases GeneSight testing.